-Joshua Kenton, Ph.D., is the other primary supervisor for psychological assessment and testing, during the Adult Outpatient Clinic Rotation.
-An active duty Navy psychologist holding the rank of Commander, he earned his Psy.D. in clinical psychology from Pepperdine University, and completed his internship at the Naval Medical Center San Diego.
-He has served at several Navy hospitals and completed deployments to the Middle East serving the U.S. Marines during combat operations.
-Dr. Kenton is a fully trained and credentialed neuropsychologist, having completed his postdoctoral fellowship in neuropsychology at the University of California San Diego Medical Center.
-He is the Department Head for Traumatic Brain Injury at NMCSD.
+Anne Murray, Ph.D., is the other primary supervisor for psychological assessment and testing, during the Adult Outpatient Clinic Rotation.
+An active duty Navy psychologist holding the rank of Lieutenant Commander, she earned her Ph.D. in clinical psychology from Alliant International University San Diego, and completed her internship at the Naval Medical Center San Diego.
+Dr. Murray is a fully trained and credentialed neuropsychologist, having completed her postdoctoral fellowship in neuropsychology at the University of California San Diego Medical Center.
+She is the Department Head for Traumatic Brain Injury at NMCSD.
+Prior to doctoral training in clinical psychology, Dr. Murray served for many years as a Navy helicopter pilot, including numerous deployments.
+Thus, she brings interns a quite unique perspective on the interface of mental health issues and Navy shipboard and aviation operations.

-Scott Green, Ph.D., ABPP, is one of the primary rotation supervisors for the Marine Corps Recruit Depot rotation.
+Scott Green, Ph.D., ABPP, is one of the primary rotation supervisors for the Marine Corps Mental Health rotation.
 He holds a Ph.D. in counseling psychology from Indiana State University, and completed his internship at the Naval Medical Center San Diego.
-Following internship he served three years as an Active Duty Navy psychologist at NMCSD, including two deployments in support of the U.S. Marine Corps forces in Iraq, before joining NMCSD's civilian psychology staff.
+Following internship he served three years as an Active Duty Navy psychologist at NMCSD, including two deployments in support of the

+U.S. Marine Corps forces in Iraq, before joining NMCSD's civilian psychology staff.
 He is Board Certified in Clinical Psychology by the American Board of Professional Psychology.
 His primary clinical interests are in military psychology, with a special interest in military psychology applied within the Marine Corps, and in combat Post-Traumatic Stress Disorder.

-Lindsay Phebus, Psy.D., is the second primary rotation supervisor for the Marine Corps Recruit Depot rotation.
+Lindsay Phebus, Psy.D., is the second primary rotation supervisor for the Marine Corps Mental Health rotation.
 She earned her Psy.D. in clinical psychology at Nova Southeastern University, and completed both her doctoral internship and a postdoctoral fellowship in Women's Outpatient Mental Health and Trauma.
-Prior to coming to NMCSD, Dr. Phebus worked in the Pain Medicine Clinic at the Naval

-Hospital Pensacola, FL.
+Prior to coming to NMCSD, Dr. Phebus worked in the Pain Medicine Clinic at the Naval Hospital Pensacola, FL.
 She has particularly interests in Acceptance and Commitment Therapy, including the use of ACT for treatment of psychological trauma, and in health psychology/behavioral medicine.